Herne Bay collector tunnel

 Project overview

-In parallel with the Central Interceptor extension to Point Erin, the Herne Bay collector tunnel will collect combined wastewater and stormwater overflows for safe treatment at Māngere Wastewater Treatment Plant.
-This new infrastructure will significantly reduce overflows into the environment and improve the quality of inland waterways and swimmable beaches by the end of 2028.
+In combination with Watercare’s new Central Interceptor tunnel, the Herne Bay collector tunnel will collect combined wastewater and stormwater overflows for safe treatment at Māngere Wastewater Treatment Plant.
+This new infrastructure will significantly reduce overflows into the environment and improve the quality of our swimmable beaches.

-We will install a 2.1m-diameter tunnel for approximately 1.5km using a micro Tunnel Boring Machine (mTBM).
-Construction will occur sequentially over different road sections, with the pipeline passing beneath the road at depths ranging from 9-22 metres.
+We will construct a 2.1m-diameter tunnel for approximately 1.5km using a micro Tunnel Boring Machine (mTBM).
+The pipeline will pass beneath the streets at depths ranging from 9-22 metres.

 We will also:

-• Install eight tunnel shafts, along with intercepting shafts connections to existing engineered overflow points (EOPs)
+- Install eight tunnel shafts, along with intercepting shafts connections to existing engineered overflow points (EOPs), which are manholes in the roadway or on private property.

-• Install small diameter pipelines along Marine Parade (600mm in diameter) and local connections to the existing engineering overflow points (between 200mm to 450mm in diameter).
-These will be constructed via open trenching.
+- Install small diameter pipelines along Marine Parade (600mm in diameter) and local connections to the existing engineering overflow points (between 200mm to 450mm in diameter).
+These will be constructed using open trenching to lay pipes.

 Salisbury Reserve temporary storage facility